 This article looks at managing services on Linux servers.
-We will focus on the command line, and on the
+I will focus on the command line, and on the

 systemctl utility in particular.

-Before we dive in, it is worth mentioning that you can perform some tasks via WHM.
+Before diving in, it is worth mentioning that you can perform most tasks via WHM.
 For instance, the Restart Services interface lets you restart services such as Apache and MySQL/MariaDB.
-Also, on cPanel servers you can manage services via various restartsrv scripts, as we will discuss after we have had a look at
+Also, on cPanel servers you can manage services via various restartsrv scripts.

-Determining your system’s initialisation daemon is a little tricky.
-If you are not sure what init system you are using you can simply inspect PID 1 (as the init system will always have the PID 1):
+Determining your system’s initialisation daemon can be a little tricky.
+If you are not sure what init system your server uses then you can start by inspecting PID 1 (as the init system is always the first process):

 # ps -p 1 PID TTY TIME CMD 1 ?
 02:03:50 systemd

-Here, we are using systemd.
-Unfortunately, SysVinit and Upstart will both identify themselves as
+Here, PID 1 is systemd.
+Unfortunately, SysVinit and Upstart both identify themselves as

 init.
 To find out if you are running Upstart you can use the